 Most soybean oil is refined, blended, and sometimes hydrogenated.
-Most margarine and shortenings contain Soybean Oil.
+Most margarine and shortenings contain soybean oil.
 Mayonnaise, salad dressing, frozen foods, imitation dairy and meat products also contain the oil.
 In fact soybean oil is primarily the main ingredient in most vegetable oils.

-Since soybean oil has little flavor, it will enhance and support the natural flavors of prepared foods.
+Since the oil has little flavor, it will enhance and support the natural flavors of prepared foods.
 That is because it allows the natural taste of the food come through.
 Compared to other vegetable oils, soybean oil has good blending ability, which makes it the first choice of the general food industry.